-Philmont recommends that you use a purifier.
+Some crews choose to carry water filters in order to remove small particles from water collected in streams.
 (Purifiers remove giardia, bacteria, cryptosporidia and viruses - filters do not remove viruses.)
 If using a filter, you must also use additives, or boiling to kill all viruses.
 You must bring extra cartridges and spare parts.